-Withdrawals under the Contract may be subject to a Withdrawal Charge.
-For purposes of the Withdrawal Charge, we treat withdrawals as coming first from earnings (which may be withdrawn free of any Withdrawal Charge), and then from Remaining Premium.
+Withdrawals under the Contract may be subject to a Market Value Adjustment.
 When you make a total withdrawal, you will receive the Withdrawal Value as of the end of the Business Day your request is received by us in Good Order.
-The Withdrawal Value is equal to the Contract Value reduced for any applicable taxes, and all applicable Withdrawal Charges.
-For more information about Withdrawal Charges, please see "Withdrawal Charge" beginning on page 28.
+The Withdrawal Value is equal to the Contract Value reduced for any applicable taxes and adjusted for any applicable Market Value Adjustment.
 We will pay the withdrawal proceeds within seven days of receipt of a request in Good Order.